kozlov2777/test_assignment/README.md

 # Test Automation Framework

-Automated framework for UI and API testing using Python, Selenium, Requests, and Allure.
+Automated framework for UI and API testing using Python, Selenium, Httpx, and Allure.

 ## Features